-HIV and AIDS can't be cured, but medications can help you live a more active life.
+Antiretroviral therapy involved using several different HIV drugs that work in different ways to control the virus and protect your immune system.
+HIV and AIDS can't be cured, but these medications can help you live a more active life.
 Some medications help the body resist diseases.
 Others reduce symptoms.
 If you have HIV, you must practice safer sex to protect others.
 This means always using latex condoms during any kind of sex.
 It also means telling your partner you have HIV before having sex.

 Over time, AIDS and HIV weaken the body.
 This makes it easier for you to get sick and have: